tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 	Most development focuses on getting the most important functionality working under the most common circumstances.
 Bug fixing is when we can finally stop worrying so much about adding the next top-level function set, and instead fix what's already there (and broken).
 	**Note:** This particular section could potentially be worth lots of your time.
-	**_You can receive up to 100% of the points for any simulation functionality for which you points in Iteration 2 functionality (development) by fixing the bugs_** __- IF you properly tracked those bugs using GitHub Issues.__
+	**_You can receive up to 100% of the points for any simulation functionality for which you lost points in Iteration 2 functionality (development) by fixing the bugs_** __- IF you properly tracked those bugs using GitHub Issues before the Iteration 2 deadline.__
 	**However**, _if you did **not** create GitHub Issues for your bugs and fixes_, __you can receive up to 50% of the points for any simulation functionality for which you lost points in Iteration 2.__

 	Your mainpage is the entry-point to your documentation.
 Each of your user sets will use it as the landing page.
 We've started the Developer guide.
 Now, we add a short User Guide.
 How does a non-developer user (any of the stakeholders we identify in our class and lab discussions) get and use your system?
 How do they run (and tweak) simulations?